 The Ministry of Higher Education, Science and Innovation (MHÍN) has outlined a precise roadmap for transposing the NIS2 directive.
 Unlike other directives that see faster turnarounds, Iceland’s alignment process carefully matches its EEA obligations with domestic legislative cycles.

-Here’s how the timeline is shaping up for iceland NIS2 implementation:
+Here’s how the timeline is shaping up for Iceland NIS2 implementation:

 Date | Milestone |